bcstp/hugosite/content/escaping-big-tech.md

 Cancel this Company's **[Good or apolitical companies to support](https://www.cancelthiscompany.com/Good-Companies.html)**

-(There may be a local version of this website coming up...stay tuned!)
+(There may be a local version of the Cancel This Company website coming up...stay tuned!)

 Until that time though, a possible general list of buying priorities, worst to best, could look something like:

 - Goods/services from countries who hate us
 - Goods/services from neutral countries
+- Goods/services from ally countries
 - Goods/services from U.S. blue states
 - Goods/services from U.S. red states
 - Goods/services from Texas; and, for the best case scenario,